dirkwallenstein/vim-match-control/README.md

 Here, you create a clone of the `MatchControl` class and configure it by setting attributes.
 You can also call methods on that object to control or access matches.
-See the plugin file at the top for configuration attributes and the bottom of that file for the public interface.
+See the [plugin-file][] at the top for configuration attributes and the bottom of that file for the public interface.

     ru plugin/match-control.vim